 (2) Failure to comply with subsection (1) does not affect the operation of the other provisions of this Part.

+[Section 42S inserted by No. 14 of 2012 s.
+7.]

 42T.
 Certain matters excluded from operation of Corporations Act 2001 (Commonwealth)

 The matters dealt with in Divisions 2 and 3 are declared to be excluded matters for the purposes of the Corporations Act 2001 (Commonwealth) section 5F in relation to the whole of the Corporations legislation to which Part 1.1A of that Act applies.